jjstwerff/Dryopea/doc/features/FEA0020_enum.md

 ------
 Simple enum definitions without internal fields.

+The null value of an enum is 255 or 65535.

 Allow more enum values than 255 inside the database: switch to u16 instead of u8 internally.
 Allow conversion from and to text from enum.
 Allow conversion from and to integer from enum.